erj826/WEaaS/README.md

 # WEaaS
 Watch Endpoints as a Service project for Red Hat.
 WEaaS is used in conjunction with OpenStack.

-WEaaS is used as an alternative to OpenStack's slow APIs.
+WEaaS is used as an alternative to OpenStack's APIs.
 By communicating directly with RabbitMQ, OpenStack's messaging service, WEaaS is able to return endpoint information more quickly.

 ### Supported Endpoints
 * Neutron: